jafbath/survivorProject/readme.md

 Consider whether or not you want to introduce a barrier to entry for your application.
 Does it fit in with the idea of your application?
 User authorization is tricky.

-Take a look at [this repo](../../../express-auth-api) to learn about user authentication/authorization.

 ## Submission